miizaabdullahi/e-portfolio/README.md

 ## About Me

 I have a background in natural sciences and currently study Information Technology at KTH.
-Through roles in warehouse logistics, childcare, and administrative support, I’ve developed strong communication skills, reliability, and the ability to work with people from diverse backgrounds.
+Through roles in warehouse work, childcare, and administrative support, I’ve developed strong communication skills, reliability and the ability to work with people from diverse backgrounds.
-Technically, I’m building experience in Java, C, SQL, and embedded development, and I enjoy projects where software meets real‑world constraints.
+Technically, I’m building experience in Java, C, SQL, and embedded development and I enjoy developing projects that are both hands‑on and meaningful.

 ---